Dwarf Mountain Knives

 This includes anything that doesn't fit into one of the other categories.
 Things like spears, poll weapons, war hammers, but it could be just about anything, even bars of damascus.

 John Thompson, creator and custom knife maker at Dwarf Mountain Knives, has been supplying customers throughout the Midwest with distinctive edged tools since 1996.
-We take pride in offering 100% hand crafted one of a kind quality pieces that are built to last.
+We take pride in offering 100% hand-crafted one-of-a-kind quality pieces that are built to last.
 John and his family are committed to providing guidance, inspiration as well as hands-on assistance in taking care of each item.

 Together, we are devoted to providing the best customer experience.